eazow/hexo/source/tomcat/ch01-a-simple-web-server.md

 socket.close();
 ```

-Note that to get a proper response from the web server, you need to send an HTTP
-request that complies with the HTTP protocol.
-If you have read the previous section,
-The Hypertext Transfer Protocol (HTTP), you should be able to understand the
-HTTP request in the code above.
+Note that to get a proper response from the web server, you need to send an HTTP request that complies with the HTTP protocol.
+If you have read the previous section, The Hypertext Transfer Protocol (HTTP), you should be able to understand the HTTP request in the code above.

-**Note** *You can use the com.brainysoftware.pyrmont.util.HttpSniffer class included*
-*with this book to send an HTTP request and display the response.
-To use this*
-*Java program, you must be connected to the Internet.
-Be warned, though, that*
-*it may not work if you are behind a firewall.*
+**Note** *You can use the com.brainy software.pyrmont.util.HttpSniffer class included with this book to send an HTTP request and display the response.
+To use this Java program, you must be connected to the Internet.
+Be warned, though, that it may not work if you are behind a firewall.*